Fact Sheet 432

 There have been a few reports of serious liver problems, even in people with no previous liver disease.
 Liver function tests should be done regularly, especially for patients who have had hepatitis B or C or other liver problems.

-Studies in monkeys showed that efavirenz is likely to cause birth defects.
-Pregnant women should not take it, especially during the first 3 months of pregnancy.
+Studies in monkeys showed that efavirenz may cause birth defects.
+Pregnant women should avoid taking it, especially during the first 3 months of pregnancy.
 However, recent studies have shown no increase in birth defects in pregnant women taking efavirenz.

 Efavirenz can interact with other drugs or supplements that you are taking.
 These interactions can change the amount of each drug in your bloodstream and cause an under- or overdose.
 New interactions are being identified all the time.